Band bending: Surface state induced band bending

 For simplicity, the surface state band is assumed to be half-filled with its Fermi level located at the mid-gap energy of the bulk.
 Furthermore, doping is taken to not be of influence to the surface states.
 This is a valid approximation since the dopant concentration is low.

 For intrinsic semiconductors (undoped), the valence band is fully filled with electrons, whilst the conduction band is completely empty.
 The Fermi level is thus located in the middle of the band gap, the same as that of the surface states, and hence there is no charge transfer between the bulk and the surface.
 As a result no band bending occurs.

 If the semiconductor is doped, the Fermi level of the bulk is shifted with respect to that of the undoped semiconductor by the introduction of dopant eigenstates within the band gap.
-It is shifted up for p-doped semiconductors (closer to the conduction band) and down in case of n-doping (nearing the valence band).
+It is shifted up for n-doped semiconductors (closer to the conduction band) and down in case of p-doping (nearing the valence band).
 In disequilibrium, the Fermi energy is thus lower or higher than that of the surface states for p- and n-doping, respectively.
 Due to the energy difference, electrons will flow from the bulk to the surface or vice versa until the Fermi levels become aligned at equilibrium.
 The result is that, for n-doping, the energy bands bend upward, whereas they bend downwards for p-doped semiconductors.

 Note that the density of surface states is large ($\sim10^{15}\text{ cm}^{-2}$) in comparison with the dopant concentration in the bulk ($\sim10^8-10^{12}\text{ cm}^{-2}$).
 Therefore, the Fermi energy of the semiconductor is almost independent of the bulk dopant concentration and is instead determined by the surface states.
 This is called Fermi level pinning.